nosna/video-narrator-project/README.md

-# Video Narrator Service
+# Video Narrator

-This service leverages AI models to analyze video content, generate a story-driven narration script, convert it to speech, and optionally mux it back into the original video.
+This project leverages AI models to analyze video content, generate a story-driven narration script, convert it to speech, and optionally mux it back into the original video.
 The goal is to create an engaging "audiobook" version of a film or video clip.

 ## Table of Contents